-During the summer, the beer garden is open Wednesday - Saturday from 3 to 9pm on Sunday from 1 to 7pm.
-Their winter hours are Wednesday - Saturday from 2 to 8pm and on Sunday from 1 to 7pm.
+During the summer, the beer garden is open Wednesday - Saturday from 3pm - 9pm, and on Sunday from 1pm - 7pm.
+Their winter hours are Wednesday - Saturday from 2pm - 8pm and Sunday from 1pm - 7pm.

-You will find it at 424 Octavia Street between Fell and Linden Streets.
+You will find the Biergarten at 424 Octavia Street between Fell and Linden Streets.

-I'm in this neighborhood a lot and it seems like there is always a new restaurant opening up.
+I come to this neighborhood a lot and it seems like there is always a new culinary hot spot opening up.
 With the crowds of people that come in for all of the performances, the demand for restaurants here is high.

 These are just a few of my favorites:

-You will also find several hotels in these neighborhoods.
-Here are some of the top rated ones that you'll want to look at if you are interested in staying in one of these neighborhoods of San Francisco.
+The following are some of the top rated hotels that you'll want to look at if you are interested in staying in one of these central neighborhoods of San Francisco.

 Book a Room: Find the best hotel prices on Booking.com.
 You can also cancel most rooms for free if your plans change.
 Click here to check out recent guest reviews and find great prices on Booking.com.

-It will only take you about 30 minutes to get from Fishermans Wharf to these neighborhoods of San Francisco.
+It will only take you about 30 minutes to get from Fisherman's Wharf to these central neighborhoods of San Francisco.
 Here are your best options: